Mother's Day: Iran

-In Iran, Mother's Day is celebrated on 20 Jumada al-thani.
+In Iran, Mother's Day is celebrated on 20 Jumada II.
 This is the sixth month in the Islamic calendar (a lunar calendar) and every year the holiday falls on a different day of the Gregorian calendar.
-This is the birthday anniversary of Fatimah, the Islamic prophet Muhammad's only daughter according to Shia Islam.
+This is the birthday anniversary of Fatimah, Muhammad's only daughter according to Shia Islam.
 On this day, banners reading "Ya Fatemeah (O!
 Fatemeh)" are displayed on "government buildings, private buildings, public streets and car windows."
 Mother's Day was originally observed on 16 December but the date was changed after the Iranian Revolution in 1979.
 The celebration is both Women's Day (replacing International Women's Day) and Mother's Day.

 In 1960, the Institute for Women Protection adopted the Western holiday and established it on 25 Azar (16 December), the date the Institute was founded.
 The Institute's action had the support of Empress Farah Pahlavi, the wife of the last Shah of Persia, who promoted the construction of maternity clinics in remote parts of the country to commemorate the day.
 Pahlavi regime used the holiday to promote "gender ideologies" of the regime.
 The Shah's government honored and gave awards to women who represented the idealized view of the regime, including mothers who had many healthy children.

 According to Shahla Haeri, the Islamic Republic government has used the holiday to "control and channel women's movements" and to promote role models for the traditional concept of family.
 Fatimah is seen by these critics as the chosen model of a woman completely dedicated to certain traditionally sanctioned feminine roles.
 However, supporters of the choice contend that there is much more to her life story than simply such "traditional" roles.